 I do hope you find this site to be both interesting and useful.

 I researched the history of my own family back in the 1990s.
 Even then there were many web sites around that provided genealogical data but I found many of them rather frustrating, not least because so many contained obvious errors & contradictions and I had to spend time trying to sort them out.
 I realised that, if I was having that problem, so were other people.
 I knew that various experts had already solved some of the problems I had found but I could not find a site which pulled together their findings.
 Back then I would have loved to find a site like this, where data is set out in a clear way and where problems can be highlighted and sorted out.
 It would have saved me much time & effort and, indeed, money – for I would have not had to travel to different libraries and buy books & CDs.
 In April 2002 I started uploading the genie data I had found in the hope that my approach would interest others.
 I was very pleased to see that it did.
 Of course it did not help everyone but enough people showed support for what I was doing that I decided to develop this site ‘properly’.
 By 2007 it had become a near-fulltime occupation so I had to turn the site into a commercial operation.
-I am now in my mid-60s and find that working on this site provides me with the kind of interest & challenge that not only suits me well at the moment but also should keep doing so for many years to come (and which should easily be ‘pick-up-able’ by someone else later on).
+I am now in my late-60s and find that working on this site provides me with the kind of interest & challenge that not only suits me well at the moment but also should keep doing so for many years to come (and which should easily be ‘pick-up-able’ by someone else later on).
 I have gained much experience over the years on Genealogical Research and am pleased to be able to share my findings with others.

 I know that I am open to criticism for containing some pages which are fraught with problems – but, to my knowledge, they are ALL either in the Ancient & Mythical or Continental sections of the database or are one of the Draft & temporary pages.
 I do warn that I treat the (first mentioned) sections as “NOT to be taken too seriously”, certainly not as seriously as I treat the British & Irish section that makes up over 95% my database.
 Also, those pages which are labelled Draft or Temporary are clearly marked as being incomplete and open to review & comment.
 I try to ensure that any questionable data included in the main British & Irish section is shown in italics or is otherwise highlighted as being questionable.
 Do let me know if you think otherwise.
 Do I go on too much about wanting my database to be viewed as reliable?
 Perhaps – but, as mentioned below, providing reliable data really is a major purpose of this site and I would rather be judged on pages that I have tried to make reliable than on pages that I do not take seriously or which have not yet been released properly into the database.